julianlam/feps/fep/fe34/fep-fe34.md

 If the object is [protected](#access-control), the server MAY require an [HTTP signature][HttpSig].

 Servers MUST validate all objects received from clients.
 Any activity representing an action that actor is not [authorized](#authorization) to perform MUST be rejected.
 Special attention needs to be paid to media uploads, because malicious actors might attempt to bypass the validation by uploading ActivityPub documents as media.
+If the server allows clients to upload arbitrary files, it MUST serve media from a different origin (e.g. from a different subdomain).

 As an additional protection in cases where an attacker was able to bypass the validation, consumers MUST verify that the response to a GET request contains the `Content-Type` header with the `application/ld+json; profile="https://www.w3.org/ns/activitystreams"` or `application/activity+json` media type (see [GHSA-jhrq-qvrm-qr36] for more information).

 Servers MUST NOT serve objects until they are validated.